ESSENTIAL EVENT INFORMATION 2026

 MEDICAL SCREENING

-At this stage we are inviting you to have a medical screening process, which can be completed via the link below.
-Please complete this as soon as possible – and certainly please, no later than 14/1/24.
-If you do have any condition that you feel we should know about, however small you feel it may be, please do share this with our Medics.
+Please complete the Medical Form HERE.
+Please complete this as soon as possible – and certainly please, no later than 06/01/2026.
+If you do have any conditions that you feel we should know about, however small you feel it may be, please do share this with our Medics.
 Experience has shown that early pre-screening can assist both us and you greatly in enabling the care you need pre and during the trip.
 If you do not share information on conditions which are likely to affect your participation or decide to share them very late in the process, we are all under pressure and we will always reserve the right to cancel your participation if we feel there is a medical issue that may affect yours, or others’ safety.
 So please, do share anything and everything you feel our team should know about, at the earliest opportunity.

 IMPORTANT NOTE ON SUBMISSION OF DOCUMENTS AND MEDICAL INFORMATION: